Martin Luther, the Reformation, and the Jews

 martin luther, church, pray

 2017 was the anniversary of the 500th year of the “Protestant Reformation” of which no man was more prominent or revered than Martin Luther.
-After centuries of theological abuse by the Catholics and the Popes, Luther rose up and nailed his 95 thesis (complaints against the church) to the wall.
+After centuries of theological abuse by the Catholic Church and the Popes, Luther rose up and nailed his 95 theses (complaints against the church) to the wall.
 Today history has judged Martin Luther as a hero for standing up against the Catholic power of the day.

 -“First, to set fire to their synagogues or schools and to bury and cover with dirt whatever will not burn, so that no man will ever again see a stone or cinder of them.
 This is to be done in honor of our Lord and of Christendom…